-forceBoxChars (class Boolean)
+forceBoxChars (class ForceBoxChars)

 Specifies whether xterm should assume the normal and bold fonts have VT100 line-drawing characters.
-If "false", xterm will check for missing characters in the 1-31 cells and make line-drawing characters directly.
+The fixed-pitch fonts used by xterm normally have the VT100 line-drawing glyphs in cells 1-31.
+Other fixed-pitch fonts may be more attractive, but lack these glyphs.
+If "false", xterm will check for missing glyphs in cells 1-31 and make line-drawing characters directly.
+If "true", xterm uses whatever is in cells 1-31 without checking.
 The default is "false."